dgaydukov/cert-spring5/files/spring5.md

 By default delete return void, but you still can verify that row was deleted.
 If row didn't exist `EmptyResultDataAccessException` would be thrown.
 So you can catch it and do something.

+If you want to subscribe on events for some repository you can extedn `AbstractRepositoryEventListener<YourRepo>` and implements methods like `afterCreate` and have some custom logic there.

 ###### JTA - java transaction API
 `@Transactional` - has propagation param, that instruct spring what to do when you call one transactional method from another. default param - required - in this case nothing happens.